 The lower portion of the flash memory is occupied by Freescale factory firmware and is protected so that a user cannot erase it.

-The size of the available flash memory varies between the different devices in the MMA955xL product family, as shown in Figure 10.
+The size of the available flash memory varies between the different devices in the MMA955xL product family, as shown in the following figure.

-Figure 10.
-Flash memory map for devices in the MMA955xL family
+Figure 11.
+Flash memory map for devices